ylzhu000/albums/README.md

 ## Albums

-This is a react-natvie app that uses [create-native-app](https://github.com/react-community/create-react-native-app).
-It fetchs a list of Taylor Swift albums from an API endpoint and display them to the user.
+This app demonstrates the usage of React native.
+It fetches a list of Taylor Swift albums from an public API and display them to the users.